-Many institutions around the world are accepting the IELTS Indicator, and you can use this list to check if your chosen university is among them.
+Many institutions around the world are accepting the IELTS Indicator, and you can to check if your chosen university is among them.

 The IELTS Indicator is very similar to the IELTS Academic, with a few minor adaptations.
 If you’ll be taking the IELTS Indicator from home, you can still follow the above advice about preparing for IELTS Academic to get ready.